Force over Distance: Chapter 50

 Rush frowned at Young and muttered something that probably fell in the “unflattering comparison” category.

 “Yeah yeah.”
 Young rolled his eyes at the other man.
-“Teach me some Ancient then, why don’t you?”
+“Teach me some Ancient, why don’t you?”

 Rush just looked at him.

 Chloe, already backing toward the door, cleared her throat.
 “I’m, uh, I’m gonna go, unless you need any translating?
-But like I said, he’s getting better really rapidly.”
+But like I said, he’s improving really rapidly.”

 “Um, I only take requests in English?”
 Chloe threw back over her shoulder.
 “Byyyyeeee!”
 She vanished around the doorframe.